Things to do in Amsterdam for groups

 If you want to impress your guests, some of Amsterdam’s top restaurants in gorgeous settings offer enough space and special menus for groups.
-Restaurant d'Vijff Vlieghen (The Five Flies) serves traditional French cuisine with a Dutch twist and the restaurant’s chef has specially designed a menu for groups of over 10 people.
-And Hotel de Goudfazant on the waterfront of Amsterdam Noord is massive, making it a great choice for larger group dinners (30-50 people).
+Take, for instance, Hotel de Goudfazant on the waterfront of Amsterdam Noord which is massive, making it a great choice for larger group dinners (30-50 people).
 See more restaurants for groups

 Something for everyone

 Food halls are the perfect place to go to satisfy different tastes.
-Places like Foodhallen in Amsterdam West has everything from gourmet burgers to delicious dim sum, World of Food in Zuidoost boasts street food from around the world under one roof, and The Food Department in central’s Magna Plaza, the former city post office, has all sorts of culinary delights with lovely views of Amsterdam’s architecture.
+Places like Foodhallen in Amsterdam West has everything from gourmet burgers to delicious dim sum.
+Alternatively, The Food Department in central’s Magna Plaza, the former city post office, has all sorts of culinary delights with lovely views of Amsterdam’s architecture.